-Molds are fungi found indoors and outdoors almost everywhere in the environment.
-They can grow all year long but grows better in warm, damp and humid conditions.
+Molds are fungi that can be found indoors and outdoors almost everywhere in the environment.
+Mold can grow year-round but grows better in warm, humid conditions.

-In the home, mold is almost always present in the air but grows best in damp areas with high humidity levels, like bathrooms and basements.
-There are perhaps thousands of different species of mold, but the most common indoor molds include Cladosporium, Penicillium, Alternaria and Aspergillus.
+In the home, mold is almost always present in the air but tends to grow best in areas with high humidity levels, like bathrooms and basements.
+There are thousands of different species of mold, but the most common indoor molds include Cladosporium, Penicillium, Alternaria and Aspergillus.

 For additional information on mold please visit the links below:

 Centers for Disease Control and Prevention Mold Information Page